The Business of Liberty: Freedom and Information in Ethics, Politics, and Law (Oxford University Press, 2022).

 New Waves in Political Philosophy, eds. with Christopher F. Zurn (Basingstoke: Palgrave, 2009).

-Reflexive Law and Climate Change: The EU Sustainable Finance Action Plan, in Joakim Sandberg & Lisa Warenski (eds.), The Philosophy of Money and Finance (Oxford University Press, forthcoming 2022).
+Reflexive Law and Climate Change: The EU Sustainable Finance Action Plan, in Joakim Sandberg & Lisa Warenski (eds.), The Philosophy of Money and Finance (Oxford University Press, 2024), 184–168.

 Real Life Collective Epistemic Virtue and Vice (with Barend de Rooij), in Mark Alfano, Colin Klein & Jeroen de Ridder (eds.), Social Virtue Epistemology (New York: Routledge, 2022), 396–423, with commentaries from Steven Bland and Neil Levy and response to response to commentaries.